28p07/28p07/README.md

 ### Hi there 👋
 ### I'm Puneet

 I am a B.Tech(CSE) final year student at IET Lucknow.
 I am passionate about Data Science and Artificial Intelligence.
-Currently I am looking forwand to learn and improve my skills in DS and AI.
+Currently I am looking forward to learn and improve my skills in DS and AI.

 <!--
 **28p07/28p07** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.